DigitalEmbed/MemoryManager/README.md

 ### BitVector

-With this library it is possible from the manipulation of bits in a variable to the creation of bit vectors.
-They are ideal for programs that have many binary variables because they have a large memory economy, and are handled faster by the processor/microcontroller.
+The bool type is extremely inefficient because it contains 8 bits but uses only 1, that is, we have a waste of 87.5% of the memory allocated to this type.
+The purpose of this library is to increase the efficiency of this type, trying to use all the bits present in a byte for binary variables.

 ### MemoryPool